Congratulations to our 2018 scholarship recipients! Recipients were recognized at the DeRoin Memorial Luncheon on Saturday, March 24, 2018.

 This scholarship is given in memory of Dr. Ashby to new NAFP family physicians practicing in Nebraska.
 Dr. Ashby was a 60 year charter member of the NAFP, serving as president in 1964.
 He was active in state and local affairs, medical societies, community and public service.
 He was dedicated to being a family physician, deeply committed to caring for his patients until the day he died.
 This scholarship is intended to assist new family physicians as they begin their practice in Nebraska.
-The recipients of this year’s awards are Dr. Josue Gutierrez, MD of Crete, NE and Dr. Drea Jones, MD of Omaha, NE.
+The recipients of this year’s awards are Drs.
+Anna Dalrymple, of Gothenburg, and Chelsea Williams, of Callaway.

 The DeRoin Memorial scholarship is presented each year in memory of Dr. William A. DeRoin.
-Bill was president of the Nebraska Academy in 1979-1980.
+Dr. DeRoin was the president of the Nebraska Academy in 1979-1980.
 He had been very active in the Academy and particularly in helping to form and work with the student family practice clubs.
-Dr. DeRoin passed away in 1980 and the DeRoin scholarship was created in his memory.
+He passed away in 1980 and the DeRoin scholarship was created in his memory.
 It is presented annually to a Nebraska medical student attending either Creighton University or the University of Nebraska Medical Center.

 Dennis DeRoin followed his father's footsteps and made the decision to go to medical school and be a Family Physician.
 Dennis was privileged to work with his father one year before his father's early death at age 52.
 Dennis worked in private practice from 1979 until 1988 and then worked with Methodist Physician's Clinic until 2015 when he retired from the Louisville NE clinic.
 Throughout his career he enjoyed the variety of family medicine including delivering babies and caring for them and the entire family.
 He enjoyed having students and residents come spend time at his clinic.
 He served on many Methodist Hospital committees including the Physician's Clinic Executive Committee.
 He got involved with the Nebraska Academy of Family Physicians when he was a medical student and his father brought him along to the annual meetings.
 He served as president of the NAFP from 1997 to 1998 and also served on and chaired many NAFP committees.
 He was on the AAFP Subcommittee on Indian Health and the Commission on Minority Health Affairs, both of which interested him because of his American Indian heritage.
 He enjoyed being a Family Physician and especially loved spending time with his own family -- wife, Marcia, and children, Nicole and Bill.